If you do not know who Mauro Ranallo is, watch this video first.

 Mauro Ranallo did commentary on kickboxing, boxing, and MMA regularly until he was offered a job to be the voice of New Japan Pro Wrestling.

-At the beginning of 2016, Ranallo’s 30-year journey finally lead him to his ultimate goal, of becoming a WWE commentator.
+At the beginning of 2016, Ranallo’s 30-year journey finally lead him to his ultimate goal, becoming a WWE commentator.

 He is the only sports broadcaster in history to call every major combat sport on national television.
 Furthermore, Mauro Ranallo did the voice-over for the opening of the Floyd Mayweather, Manny Pacquiao fight.